FAIRiCUBE/uc3-drosophola-genetics/projects/WormPicker/README.md

 Note: This is python code the subprocesses a *curl* command to obtain the data, no Query Language is used so far.

+Filtering: To convert coordinates between EPSG/0/4326 (WGS84) and EPSG/0/3035 (ETRS89 ETRS-LAEA): the pyproj library in Python.
+This library provides functionalities for coordinate transformations.

 ### Output

 in progress